Vukkyy/userscripts/README.md

 ## Available scripts

+* Skribbl+ ([install](https://github.com/Vukky123/userscripts/raw/main/skribbl/skribblplus.user.js)) - Enhance your Skribbl.io experience!
-Vast.ai Saladinator ([install](https://raw.githubusercontent.com/Vukkyy/userscripts/main/vastaisaladinator.user.js)) - Improves vast.ai for usage with salad.com.
+* Vast.ai Saladinator ([install](https://raw.githubusercontent.com/Vukkyy/userscripts/main/vastaisaladinator.user.js)) - Improves vast.ai for usage with salad.com.

 There are also various others that are not documented here, usually because they aren't ready or are no longer functional.